 Check latest government guidance on meeting and rehearsing in person.
 This changes, so keep relevant links handy and look at them regularly, certainly before making changes or taking decisions.
 Also consider local variations to lockdown measures (see below).

 England, Northern Ireland, Scotland and now Wales (16 Sep) have issued guidance about whether and how non-professionals can meet to make music in a group.
 Wales has not, at the time this was last upated (14 Sept).

-Our resource on what you can and can’t do will always give you a summary of the current situation, including numbers allowed to meet.
+Our Can my group get back to in-person activities? resource tells you what you can and can’t do and will give you a summary of the current situation, including numbers allowed to meet.